Commercial Solar Energy Incentives

 Sizing Your PV System

-The Sundog Solar team begins sizing your solar panel system by looking at your business’s electric bills to calculate the total amount of kilowatt hours you consume.
+The Sundog Solar team begins sizing your solar panel system by looking at your business’s electric bills to calculate the total amount of power you consume.
 If you provide this information to one of our solar PV experts, we can estimate your solar system cost and potential savings.
 The solar energy system size can also be influenced by the amount of roof space you have, your tax write-off appetite, how much of your bill you would like to eliminate, and your overall project budget.

 Solar Energy Savings